-Professional Certificate in Digital Methods and Data Literacy
+Professional Certificate in Digital Methods

 Core topics include

-- Digital Mapping
+- Digital mapping

-- Digital Exhibitions
+- Digital storytelling online

-Applications for this course are now closed.
+Applications for this course are open for September 2024 admissions now.

 - Enhanced digital competence, including introductions to digital storytelling (eg. blogging, podcasting).